-Once adopted, the Final Development Plan will provide a six year statutory framework for guiding development and will assist in ensuring that future development is appropriately managed and occurs in a sustainable manner.
+The Fingal Development Plan will provide a six year statutory framework for guiding development and will assist in ensuring that future development is appropriately managed and occurs in a sustainable manner.

 The aim of this report is to provide a clear understanding of the likely environmental consequences of decisions regarding the adoption and implementation of the Plan.